Mailman (City Letter Carrier)

 I believe you generally can't pick up a package before it is delivered because it is possible that the carrier has already left the PO with it and is out on his or her route or the retail window isn't open yet.
 Even if the retail window was open, I'm not sure that the retail sales associates would want to search through the parcel area or ask the carrier to assist in searching through the parcel area for a specific parcel.
 The bottom line is I don't know the rule regarding your question if there is a rule on this to give you an accurate answer.
 It's possible that it is just a personal decision on the part of an employee.

-Asked by Boe over 10 years ago
+Asked by Brian about 10 years ago

-Asked by Luan almost 11 years ago
+Asked by bryce about 11 years ago